- Group Policy Editor can be enabled in Windows 11 even if it is not included in the Home editions of the operating system.

 FOR %F IN ("%SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~*.mum") DO ( DISM /Online /NoRestart /Add-Package:"%F" )

-Once the processes are done and reach 100 percent, you can close the Command Prompt window and try to open Gpedit.msc again.
+Once the processes are complete and reach 100 percent, you can close the Command Prompt window and try to open Gpedit.msc again.

-If you are running an older version of Windows, this may be a contributing factor to the error, which can be rectified by updating the operating system.
-Most likely, the bug will be addressed in a subsequent update of the software.
+If you’re using an earlier version of Windows, this could be a contributing factor to the error, which can be fixed by updating the operating system.
+They should probably fix this error in a subsequent software release.

 If you wish to know how to enable and install Gpedit.msc on Windows 10 Home Editions as well, we have already prepared a thorough guide for you to follow in the link attached.